 You will also need pull out the drawers.
 If you cant figure out how to get them out, try YouTube!
 It helped me!
 I wrapped around the drawers with paper, so only the front would get painted.
 On my filing cabinet, you couldn’t remove the button, so I just ended up painting mine.

 It turned out awesome and I really couldn’t be happier with them!

 2018 update: They’ve held up great over the years!
 They have received a few small scratches due to wear and tear, so I am going to repaint them next year probably!

 DIY File Cabinet Desk

 Now it was time to build the desk!
 The first step was to get the wood!
-I went the cheap route.
-Pine 1×6 planks from Home Depot.
+I went the cheap route — Pine 1×6 planks from Home Depot.
 I needed 5 to make my desk about 28 inches deep.
 This is one of the most important parts!
 You want to pick out wood that will line up as best as possible.
-It won’t line up perfect, because the wood will be warped.
+It won’t line up perfect, because the wood may be warped.
 You are just looking for the best fitting pieces.
 This process took us about an hour.
 Be prepared to be patient!

 While at Home Depot you will also want to buy a countersink drill bit, so you can hide your screw holes.
 You will also want several 3 inch screws and also inch and half wood screws.

 Find out how wide you want your desk and how long.
 We did this by laying our planks out first.
 Be sure to cut your planks the right length before you start this process!
 Once you have them cut the right length, you will need to build your frame the same size as the planks.